gianluigiruggeri/django-scarface/docs/index.md

 python manage.py extract_keys --file=Certificate.p12 --password=<MYPASSWORD>
 ```
 The output can be copied and pasted into your settings file.
-To use APNS and APNS_SANDBOX within the same instance ensure that you rename the extracted APNS_SANDBOX variables to SCARFACE_APNS_SANDBOX_CERTIFICATE and SCARFACE_APNS_SANDBOX_PRIVATE_KEY respectively.
+Note: To use APNS and APNS_SANDBOX within the same instance ensure that you rename the extracted APNS_SANDBOX variables to SCARFACE_APNS_SANDBOX_CERTIFICATE and SCARFACE_APNS_SANDBOX_PRIVATE_KEY respectively.

 ## Usage